jamesdmorgan/mac-dev-playbook/README.md

 This playbook installs and configures most of the software I use on my Mac for web and software development.
 Some things in macOS are difficult to automate (notably, the Mac App Store and certain tools from Apple), so I still have some manual installation steps, but at least it's all documented here.

-This is a work in progress, and is mostly a means for me to document my current Mac's setup.
-I'll be adding settings and packages to this set of playbooks over time.

 *See also*: